 The Sacraments are divided into three groups: The Sacraments of Initiation (Baptism, Holy Communion and Confirmation), those of Healing (Reconciliation and Anointing of the Sick/Viaticum) and those of Service (Matrimony and Holy Orders).
 Each of these sacraments were reexamined during the Second Vatican Council to update their current practices.

-Children are ready to prepare for Sacraments if they have been regularly attending Mass with their families and enrolled in the parish’s Faith Formation program, or attending a Catholic School.
-At least two years of Faith Formation needs to be on record, in the year preceding and current year in which registered for sacramental preparation.
-For an unbaptized child who has reached the Age of Reason (about 7 or older), the preparation is the Rite of Initiation of Children (RCIC).
-In the RCIC children and their parents meet weekly over many months to learn about the Catholic Faith and its practices.
+Children are ready to prepare for Sacraments if they have been regularly worshipping with their families and enrolled in the parish’s Faith Formation program, or attending a Catholic School.
+At least two years of Faith Formation needs to be on record, one in the year preceding and one in the current year in which registered for sacramental preparation.
+For an unbaptized child who has reached the Age of Reason (about 7 or older), the preparation is the Rite of Christian Initiation of Children (RCIC).
+In the RCIC children and their parents meet weekly over many months to develop community, learn about the Catholic Faith and its practices, and to take that faith into the world.
 (It is similar to the RCIA.)
-Following participation in the RCIC, the child and adults, are expected to continue to develop their relationship with God through personal and liturgical prayer and continued learning about our rich faith by remaining enrolled in Faith Formation classes.
+Following participation in the RCIC, the hearts touched will continue to develop their relationship with God through continued worship, formation and service.

 The Rite of Christian Initiation of Adults (RCIA) is the preparation program for those who are feeling called to a closer relationship with God through the Catholic Church.
 It is for the unbaptized as well as those baptized into another faith.
 It is also recommended for baptized Catholics who have been away from the Church for some time, or for those who never received any of the other Sacraments.
 At the end of an intense period of study, the inquirer may walk away, better informed of what Catholicism is and why we do what we do, or join the Church.
 We are happy to have the opportunity to share our faith with all inquirers.